 The GWF 2nd Annual Science Meeting will take place at TCU Place.

 Accommodations are available at USASK residences - College Quarter and can be reserved when registering (refer to map below).

 College Quarter Residence (CQ) is located in the Varsity View community and was completed in 2012.
 CQ consists of fully furnished four-bedroom apartments.
-Four-bedroom suites have four separate bedrooms, two washrooms, one lounge area and one kitchenette per unit.
+Four-bedroom suites have four separate bedrooms, two (or private) washrooms, one lounge area and one kitchenette per unit.
 Bedroom sizes within each apartment vary.
 Furnishings include: dining table/ island and chairs, fridge, stove, living room furniture, desks, chairs, beds, and built-in closets.
 (Cooking utensils, dishes, and cutlery not provided.)
-In order to book CQ rooms groups must have a minimum of 40 people registered to stay in CQ per night.

 Amenities: Pillows, Sheets, Blankets, Facecloths, Bath Towels, and Soap